dictyBase/Migration/deploy.md

 * **API server/middleware/microservice:** Application that provides HTTP(and
 grpc) endpoints to access data from the backend based on an specified `API`.
-* **Frontend:** A [ReactJS](https://reactjs.org/) based application that runs in web browser and fetches data through `API sever`.
+* **Frontend:** A [ReactJS](https://reactjs.org/) based application that runs in a web browser and fetches data through `API server`.

 So, overall a basic stack is organized as
 > **frontend <--> api server <---> backend**.